The Institute for P-20 Initiatives conducts Roadrunner for a Day, UTSA campus tours for elementary and middle school students.

 Roadrunner for a Day lasts approximately two hours and consists of a campus tour and scavenger hunt, a college going presentation, and a UTSA student panel.

-Fall 2019 tours are now available to book at either our downtown or main campus on select days.
+Spring 2020 tours are now available to book at either our downtown or main campus on select days.
 If you are unable to come to any of these scheduled guided tours, you are welcome to sign up for a self-guided experience.
 Please select one of the links below to book a Roadrunner for a Day tour.
-Spring tours will be available in January.

 Can’t make it to a Roadrunner for a Day Tour?
 Check out our Self-Guided Tours.